shelane/matomo/README.txt

-Module: Piwik - Web analytics
+Module: Matomo - Web analytics
 Author: Alexander Hass <http://drupal.org/user/85918>

 Description
 ===========
-Adds the Piwik tracking system to your website.
+Adds the Matomo tracking system to your website.

 Requirements
 ============

-* Piwik installation
+* Matomo installation
-* Piwik website ID
+* Matomo website ID

 Installation
 ============
-* Copy the 'piwik' module directory in to your Drupal 'modules' directory as usual.
+* Copy the 'matomo' module directory in to your Drupal 'modules' directory as usual.

 Usage
 =====
-In the settings page enter your Piwik website ID.
+In the settings page enter your Matomo website ID.

 All pages will now have the required JavaScript added to the HTML footer can confirm this by viewing the page source from